$34.95 – $40.95

 CANDY CRAB™

-Candy Crab™ is a 2″ apple crab or to some an apple with a complex flavor and finishes with a delightful sweetness.
-Once you eat one you will want more of these delicious fruits because of their crisp and exciting flavor.
+Candy Crab™ is a 2″ apple crab or, to some, an apple with a complex flavor and finishes with a delightful sweetness.
+Once you eat one, you will want more of these delicious fruits because of their crisp and exciting flavor.
 I would describe it as a celebration inside your mouth.
-I have tasted loads of apples in my travels but never one such as this.
+I have tasted many apples in my travels, but never one such as this.

-This apple crab is also a product of natural selection by nature that has never been sprayed and is growing wild in North Western Pennsylvania in plant hardiness zone 5a.
-This tree fully ripens and is a heavy producer, it begins to drop about October 1st and continues to do so well into Late November here in Pennsylvania.
+This apple crab is also a product of natural selection that has never been sprayed and is growing wild in North Western Pennsylvania in plant hardiness zone 5a.
+This tree fully ripens and is a heavy producer.
+It begins to drop about October 1st and continues to do so well into Late November here in Pennsylvania.
 This crab comes from Whitetail enthusiast Rusty Tracy of Northwestern Pennsylvania.
-There are more than 1,000 wild apple trees growing on his property and Trees like Candy Crab™ have been proving to be something very exceptional.
+Over 1,000 wild apple trees are growing on his property, and Trees like Candy Crab™ have proven exceptional.

-Candy Crab™ is one of among a few 1,000 wild crabs growing within the same vicinity of each other yet is exhibiting no signs of C.A.R, Scab, Powdery Mildew or Fireblight here in the Northeast and present in this area.
-During the polar vortex of 1994 Candy Crab would have experienced temperatures normally seen in plant hardiness zone 4a, and yet it is still standing here today, which makes this crab very suitable for zone 4b and maybe even below.
+Candy Crab™ is one of a few thousand wild crabs growing within the same vicinity of each other yet exhibiting no signs of C.A.R., Scab, Powdery Mildew, or Fireblight here in the Northeast and present in this area.
+During the polar vortex of 1994, Candy Crab would have experienced temperatures normally seen in plant hardiness zone 4a, and yet it is still standing here today, which makes this crab very suitable for zone 4b and maybe even below.

 The Candy crab™ is made by using plant tissue from the original tree and attaching it to the new roots.
-This essentially is giving you an identical tree, of the one you see in the picture and description.
+This essentially gives you an identical tree to the one you see in the picture and description.

 TREE SIZE